What is Required for a Valid Intention?

 Another way to understand it is that the minister does not have to intend what the Church intends, but only what the Church does.
 The object of his intention is the action or ceremony performed, not the purpose of the action.
 Bellarmine explains:

 What will render a sacrament invalid is the positive intention not to do what the Church does.
-This was clarified by the Holy Office under Pope Alexander VIII:
+This was addressed by the Holy Office under Pope Alexander VIII, which condemned the following proposition:

-“A Baptism is valid when conferred by a minister who observes every external rite and form of baptizing, but within in his heart, resolves to himself: not to intend what the Church does.”
-Pope Alexander VIII, Decree of the Holy Office, December 7, 1690, Errors of the Jansenists (Denz., 1318).
+“A Baptism is valid when conferred by a minister who observes every external rite and form of baptizing, but within in his heart, resolves to himself: not to intend what the Church does.” - CONDEMNED, (Pope Alexander VIII, Decree of the Holy Office, December 7, 1690, Errors of the Jansenists, Denz., 1318).

 If the minister seriously intends to perform the religious ceremony, or the ceremonial action, and does not positively withhold the intention to do what the Church does, the validity of the sacrament will not be in doubt due to a defect of intention.

-Here are some more quotations that deal with the intention of the sacraments:
+Here are some additional quotations that deal with the intention of the sacraments:

 Father Edward Yarnold: “A wrong understanding of the nature of a sacrament does not invalidate the sacrament...
 All that is necessary is 'the implicit intention of doing what the Church does without reference to the sacrament's effect, as if the minister were to say to himself: ‘I intend to perform the Christian rite of (say) baptism,’ and is therefore de facto doing what the Church does without attending to the fact...
 The traditional intention of doing what the Church does is apparently taken as synonymous with the intention of doing what Christ instituted (quod voluit Christus)...
 To sum up.
 There can be no doubt that Bellarmine held to the necessity of intending to do what the Church does only in the sense defined above: namely, that the minister is intending to perform a rite as practiced by what he takes to be the Church.
 To deny the purpose of the sacrament does not extinguish this intention; nor even does the intention not to produce an effect intended by the Church.”